 4.3: Invasive Physiological Research Methods

-Invasive techniques, such as lesioning brain regions or implanting recording electrodes in the brain, are commonly used in biological psychology research with non-human animals.
+Invasive techniques, such as lesioning brain regions or implanting recording electrodes in the brain, are commonly used in biopsych research with non-human animals.
 For the experimental procedure, the animal undergoes surgery using a stereotaxic unit that allows precise positioning in the brain (see Figure 4).
 The stereotaxic unit has two main parts: a head holder to immobilize the head, and an electrode holder, which holds the device to be inserted.
 After the animal is anesthetized, its head is immobilized in the head holder.
-To locate target positions in the brain, researchers use a stereotaxic atlas (like a road atlas, but showing exact locations of brain regions instead of roads and cities).
+To locate target positions in the brain, researchers use a stereotaxic atlas (like a road atlas, but showing locations of brain regions instead of roads and cities).
 Then the researcher drills a small hole and performs the surgery.
 In some studies, researchers will lesion or remove a part of the brain; this is called ablation.
 The surgeon may use a surgical knife, a current-passing electrode, or an aspirating (suction) pipette.
-After the target region is carefully removed or inactivated, the behavior of the animal is tested to determine the function of the lesioned structure.
+After the target region is carefully removed or inactivated, the animal’s behavior is tested to determine the function of the lesioned structure.
 For example, researchers may remove (sub)components of the amygdala or hypothalamus and test how behavior changes.
 Studies will often include a control condition, in which control animals receive a sham lesion, wherein they undergo a similar surgical procedure but don’t receive a lesion.
 This control condition allows researchers to more confidently interpret that the change in behavior stems from the lesioned brain area, rather than the handling, anesthesia, or other ancillary procedures.
-In other words, the direct manipulation of the brain, coupled with the control condition, allows researchers to make causal claims (something that cannot be done with other correlational research methods).
-After the animal’s death, its brain is often cut into thin slices, prepared with a staining procedure to allow a clear view of some part of the neuronal structure, then examined with a microscope to verify the extent and precise location of the lesions.
+In other words, the direct manipulation of the brain, coupled with the control condition, allows researchers to make causal claims (something that cannot be done with correlational research methods).
+After the animal’s death, its brain is often cut into thin slices and stained to highlight neuronal structures.
+These slices are then examined microscopically to verify the extent and precise location of the lesions.

-As an alternative to permanent lesions through ablation, researchers can temporarily lesion brain regions, for example, by cooling down or injecting an anesthetic into the target brain tissue.
-Additionally, electrical stimulation from implanted electrodes can be used to temporarily inactivate or activate targeted brain regions.
+As an alternative to permanent lesions, researchers can lesion brain regions temporarily.
+This can be achieved by cooling the target brain tissue or injecting it with an anesthetic.
+Additionally, electrical stimulation from implanted electrodes can temporarily inactivate or activate targeted brain regions.

 Picture of the stereotaxic unit